wlame/njgit/docs/BACKENDS.md

 # Backend Configuration Guide

-ndiff supports two different storage backends for tracking Nomad job configurations.
+njgit supports two different storage backends for tracking Nomad job configurations.
 This guide explains both backends and helps you choose the right one for your use case.

 ## Table of Contents